-Set an Appointment to Meet With an Alabama or Indiana Health Insurance Agent
+Set an Appointment to Meet With a Local Health Insurance Agent

-The Benefits of Working With a Local Health Insurance Agent
+The Benefits of Working With & Why You Should Meet With a Local Health Insurance Agent

 When it comes to buying Alabama & Indiana health insurance you have several options, but not all options are the right options for you or your situation.
 That's why it's important to work with an agent that knows the local options and has access to all of those options.
 There are two types of insurance agents, captive and independent.
 To determine the right fit for you and your family it's good to work with an independent agent/broker that isn't tied to one company and has several health insurance companies and policies that they can search to find the correct plan.
 A policy that covers what you need it to cover and works how you need your policy to work for you.

-When meeting with an agent we'll ask you for a list of medications that you take.
+When you meet with a local health insurance agent we'll ask you for a list of medications that you take.
 This helps us compare policy formulatory list, to determine which plans cover your medications.
 Next we'll ask you if there are any doctors that you want to see with your new plan.
 Again we'll compare your doctors to all health insurance companies networks.
 If you have had a policy in the past that you liked or disliked we'll want to know about that and what you did or didn't like about the policy.
 Lastly we'll want to know if you have any pre-existing conditions.
 This will also help us determine what type of health policy will be a good fit for you and/or your family.

 The best thing about meeting with a local health insurance agent is that it doesn't cost you anything.
 Insurance companies have to get approval through each states department of insurance before offering a product in that state.
 Part of that approval process is getting rate approval, the amount of money a policy cost.
 Embedded within this cost is agent commissions.
 Regardless, if you do or don't use an agent, you're paying agent commissions within your policy premium.
 This is why it doesn't cost any extra premium to work with an agent.
 So why not use the service you're already paying for?
 Book an appointment with a local agent today.